-General Pace became the 16th Chairman of the Joint Chiefs of Staff on 30 September 2005, the first Marine to hold that position.
-He continued to pursue many of the initiatives he had co-authored with General Myers and Secretary Rumsfeld but tempered them with his own perspective.
-General Pace's top priority was to win the war on terrorism by "assisting others to Create good governance and the rule of law-shaping an environment that precludes the flourishing of terrorism."
-He advocated broad-based collaboration as a tool to building and enhancing interagency relationships and emphasized the importance of accelerating transformation and strengthening joint warfighting.
+General Pace became the sixteenth Chairman of the JCS on 30 September 2005, the first Marine to hold that position.
+He continued to pursue many of the initiatives he had coauthored with General Myers and Secretary Rumsfeld but tempered them with his own perspective.
+General Pace's top priority was to win the war on terrorism by "assisting others to create good governance and the rule of law-shaping an environment that precludes the flourishing of terrorism."111 He advocated broad-based collaboration as a tool to building and enhancing interagency relationships and emphasized the importance of accelerating transformation and strengthening joint warfighting.

-In June 2005 General Peter Pace, USMC, and Admiral Edmund P. Giambastiani, Jr., USN, appear before the Senate Armed Services Committe during their confirmation hearing for Chairman and Vice Chairman of the Joint Chiefs of Staff, respectively.
+In June 2005 General Peter Pace, USMC, and Admiral Edmund P. Giambastiani, Jr., USN, appear before the Senate Armed Services Committee during their confirmation hearing for Chairman and Vice Chairman of the JCS, respectively.

 The 2005 Quadrennial Defense Review reflected this focus.
 In concert with efforts to defeat terrorism, defend the homeland, counter weapons of mass destruction, and shape the choices of countries at strategic crossroads, the document accelerated the shift toward agile expeditionary forces, highlighting a need for information and precision weapons when thwarting nontraditional or asymmetrical threats.
-It also accentuated the military's supporting role during interagency stability, security, transition, and reconstruction operations, underscoring the prevalent DOD sense that the military alone could not win the ongoing conflicts.
+It also accentuated the military's supporting role during interagency stability, security, transition, and reconstruction operations, underscoring the prevalent DOD sense that the military alone could not win the ongoing conflicts.112